 If pizza is for dinner, throw a salad on top for a fun meal to eat, and an easy two-in-one dinner.
 A favorite?
 Arugula salad with tomatoes and Parmesan on top of a mixed veggie pizza.

 31. Splurge on spinach.

 Tomato sauce is a great way to get a serving of veggies.
 Even better?
 Spread a layer of spinach purée on the pizza dough before spreading the sauce for another dose of veg (and extra greens).

 Soups and Stews

-32. Add veggie puree to chicken soup.
 Making classic chicken soup?
-Add a can of pureed tomatoes, squash, or potato.
-It will make for a thicker soup and will sneak in some extra veggies.
+Add a can of puréed tomatoes, squash, or potato.
+It will make for a thicker soup and also sneak in some extra veggies.

-33. Add carrot, sweet potato, or butternut squash puree to any chili or stew recipe.
+Add carrot, sweet potato, or butternut squash purée to any chili or stew recipe.

-40. Pack avocados in chocolate pudding.
-Yes, we can even sneak some extra nutrients into chocolate pudding.
-Plus, avocados' silky texture gives this pudding another plus.
+Yes, we can even sneak extra nutrients into chocolate pudding.
+Plus, avocados' silky texture gives this pudding another benefit.